ReinforceGen: Hybrid Skill Policies with Automated Data Generation and Reinforcement Learning: Experiments

-Finally, we attempt to distill the hybrid \AlgoName{} agents to end-to-end visuomotor policies.
-To do so, we first configure the motion planner's action space to be consistent with the skill policy, allowing us to stitch the connect and skill phase trajectories of each stage together.
-We then create a dataset of such rollouts for each environment and train a BC agent from them.
-The result is shown in Table~\ref{tab:distillation}.
+\textbf{\AlgoName{} can train end-to-end policies.} We also distill the hybrid \AlgoName{} agents to end-to-end visuomotor policies.
+We first configure the motion planner's action space to be consistent with the skill policy, allowing us to stitch the connect and skill phase trajectories of each stage together.
+We then create a dataset of such rollouts and train a BC agent from them.
+The resulting success rates are shown in Table~\ref{tab:distillation}.
 In \emph{Threading} and \emph{Coffee}, \AlgoName{} distills to proficient end-to-end agents, with significant improvement over the baseline.
 However, in \emph{Nut Assembly} and \emph{Three Piece}, both agents struggle to complete the task.
-We observe that these two tasks feature long-range transfers with significant rotational movements.
-As a result, the distilled agent often ends up in joint lock-up states in the connect phases.
-This is one of the limitations of our work that we hope to improve in future works.
+We hypothesize that these tasks require long transit motions, which exacerbate the difficulty of learning when compared to learning just contact-rich motion.